FransBlauw/ParsedownNumberedHeadings/README.md

 # Parsedown Numbered Headings

 This is an extension for [Parsedown](http://parsedown.org) that adds Numbered Headings.
-It will only support up to H8.

 ## Example

-It will transform this:
+This extension will transform this:

 ```Markdown
 # Lorem ipsum dolor sit amet